Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Theoretical analysis

-\begin{remark} {The condition that $\mathcal I_1$ and $\mathcal I_2$ are smaller than a small constant $c$ is a standard condition \citep{damle2020uniform,charisopoulos2021communication}; it ensures that the maximum local error $\max\|\overline{M}_l-Q\|_2$ is smaller than the eigen-gap $\lambda_{{\min}}(Q)$, which further indicates that the $K$-largest eigenvalues of $\overline{M}_l$ are separated from its remaining eigenvalues by Weyl's inequality.
-In Corollary \ref{oneshot-corr}, we show that this condition is satisfied by our setting under mild conditions and further provide the explicit expressions for $\mathcal I_1$ and $\mathcal I_2$.}
+\end{theorem} \begin{remark} {The condition that $\mathcal I_1$ and $\mathcal I_2$ are smaller than a small constant $c$ is a standard condition \citep{damle2020uniform,charisopoulos2021communication}; it ensures that the maximum error for the local average $\max_{i\in[m]}\|\sum_{l\in S_i}\overline{M}_l/s-Q\|_2$ is smaller than the eigen-gap $\lambda_{{\min}}(Q)$, which further indicates that the $K$th largest eigenvalues of $\sum_{l\in S_i}\overline{M}_l/s$ are separated from its remaining eigenvalues by Weyl's inequality.
+In Theorem \ref{sparsecor}, we show that this condition is satisfied by our setting under mild conditions and further provide the explicit expressions for $\mathcal I_1$ and $\mathcal I_2$.}

+The results of Theorem \ref{oneshot-theory} hold for any reference eigenvector $\hat{V}_o$ provided that we choose the true eigenspace $V$ to be aligned with $\hat{V}_o$ in the sense that $\argmin _{Z\in \mathcal O_K} \| \hat{V}_oZ-V\|_{F}=\mathbb I_K$ by noting that we have a degree to choose the version of eigenspace $V$ \citep{charisopoulos2021communication}.
+Empirically, since it is easy to see that each local machine has the same population-wise eigenspaces, the experimental results would be similar when choosing a different sample-wise reference solution $\hat{V}_{o}$.

 \end{remark}